Vermont Estate Administration Bond: A Comprehensive Guide

 Step 3 – Hire an Attorney

-Although only explicitly required, it is highly recommended that executors and administrators hire an attorney to assist with the probate process.
+Although not explicitly required, it is highly recommended that executors and administrators hire an attorney to assist with the probate process.

 Step 4 – Petition to Open the Estate